 - Regulates the level of amino acids in the blood, which form the building blocks of proteins

-- Processing of haemoglobin to be used of its iron content (the liver stores iron)
+- Processing of hemoglobin to be used of its iron content (the liver stores iron)

 - Conversion of poisonous ammonia to urea (urea is an outcome of protein metabolism and is excreted in the urine)

-- Clearing the blood from any kind of medicine and other poisonous substances
+- Clearing the blood from any medicine and other poisonous substances

 - Regulating blood clotting